 - On NCIS, after newcomer Nikki Jardine refuses to shake hands with anyone on account of being a germaphobe, the team settles for a light fist bump.

 - Person of Interest.
 In "The Perfect Mark", John Reese and Joss Carter share an impromptu fist-bump after agreeing how to split up the case.
-This is a Crowning Moment of Heartwarming for the normally stoic Reese, and shows how their relationship is warming up.
+This is different for the normally stoic Reese, and shows how their relationship is warming up.

 - In many of the games that take place after Street Fighter III, if Ryu and Ken are battling each other in a VS. match, they will fist bump each other before the start.